Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Solution:

-If the probability of success in a single trial is 0.01, how many minimum number of Bernoulli trials must be performed in order that the probability of at least one success is 0.95 or more?
+If the probability of success in a single trial is 0.01, how many minimum Bernoulli trials must be performed for P(at least one success) ≥ 0.95?

 Solution: